Title:

 2007

 Ewyas Lacy is in Border country.
-Border country is by its nature often disputed and so it was in the years before and after the coming of the Normans .
+Border country is by its nature often disputed and so it was in the years before and after the coming of the Normans.
 Before 1066 the lands of Clodock were held by the Welsh Princes but being subject to pressure from the Anglo Saxons in the Golden Valley.
 William the Conquer gave the lands of Clodock to one of his Barons, Hugh De Lacy.
 It was a cheap gift, since the lands had not been held by the Anglo Saxon King Harold and so in a way, were not William’s to give.
 No doubt this fuelled the old disputes and we know that the Normans in the Marches needed Castles to feel secure.

-Newton lies on the eastern or Anglo Saxon side of Ewyas Lacy; it broadly occupies the ridge between the Eskley and Dulas Rivers .
-It has been known as ‘Newton ’ for perhaps about 1200 years.
-The two name elements “New” and “ton” are both Saxon in origin and the name can be translated as “The recently established Settlement”
+Newton lies on the eastern or Anglo Saxon side of Ewyas Lacy; it broadly occupies the ridge between the Eskley and Dulas rivers.
+It has been known as ‘Newton’ for perhaps about 1200 years.
+The two name elements “New” and “ton” are both Saxon in origin and the name can be translated as “The recently established Settlement”.

 The Saxons had spread westward across England.
 By 800 AD they were firmly established in Hereford and 200 years later under the rule of the House of Godwin had spread to the Golden Valley.
-At the time of the Norman Invasion (1066) The Golden Valley was regarded as the Frontier of England.
-Lands to the West, including our present Clodock area being ruled by the Welsh Princes.
-It is therefore safe to assume that the name ‘Newton ’ was given to the area by the people of the Golden Valley to mark their own recent inhabitation of the area.
+At the time of the Norman Invasion (1066) the Golden Valley was regarded as the Frontier of England.
+Lands to the West, including our present Clodock area, were ruled by the Welsh Princes.
+It is therefore safe to assume that the name ‘Newton’ was given to the area by the people of the Golden Valley to mark their own recent inhabitation of the area.

 The Maescoeds were originally medieval clearings in the woods between the River Escley and the Dulas Brook.
 An early deed of 1615 gives an alternative name for the Middle Maescoed as “Urescoed Gennoll”.
 This is again from the Welsh, Urescoed meaning the “Field in the Wood”, and Gennoll “The one below the Upper”.
 Under the pressures brought about by settlement these clearings became enlarged Commons or pastoral waste and eventually almost continuous in extent.